 Gaels on the Chesapeake Interview with Liam Ó Caiside

-Last June a small group of people wove along trails in the woods bordering the Potomac.
+In June 2017, a small group of people wove along trails in the woods bordering the Potomac.
 At first blush, day hikers thought they just encountered yet another group of friends on an easy walk.
 But then they heard beautiful words lilting along the path from this little group.
 Ah, Scottish Gaelic, they thought.
 Well, whether they really thought that or not, Liam was one of those leading that little group of wanderers as Sgoil Ghàidhlig Bhaile an Taigh Mhóir and Gàidhlig Photomac held their first joint outing.

 Liam Ó Caiside